-Deploy and monitor the customer-to-chatbot conversations in WhatsApp using services like tyntec's Chat Messaging Dashboard.
+Deploy and monitor the customer-to-chatbot conversations in WhatsApp using services like tyntec's Support Inbox.
 Such services enable enterprises to orchestrate key elements of customer messaging strategy — from chatbot messaging performance through to interactions with human agents — while offering support across all major customer-facing messaging channels, which can be monitored by human agents and directly managed by them when necessary.

 Introduce chatbot WhatsApp integration in 2020